zamapps/vue-select/README.md

 It takes a lot of effort to maintain this project.
 If it has saved you development time, please consider [sponsoring the project](https://github.com/sponsors/sagalbot) with GitHub sponsors!

-Huge thanks to the [sponsors](https://github.com/sponsors/sagalbot) and [contributors](https://github.com/sagalbot/vue-select/graphs/contributors) that make Vue Select possible.
+Huge thanks to the [sponsors](https://github.com/sponsors/sagalbot) and [contributors](https://github.com/sagalbot/vue-select/graphs/contributors) that make Vue Select possible!

 ## Install